CodeNow/api/README.md

-Pages:
+Pages
+ - see client/config/routes.js of runnable-angular repository

-Build List Page - /anandkumar/filibuster/master
+Build List Page - /project/anandkumar/filibuster/master
  - has a listing of builds for an environment

-Build Page - /anandkumar/filibuster/master/build/:id
+Build Page - /project/anandkumar/filibuster/master/build/:id
  - most complex page
  - you can edit build files and create new builds
  - you can rebuild - create a new build from a build
  - shows logs if in progress, shows all logs if complete
  - [launch instance button]

-Instance Page - /instances/:id (just like our current container pages except supports multiple containers (full instance))
+Instance Page - /project/anandkumar/filibuster/master/build/:id (just like our current container pages except supports multiple containers (full instance))
  - create an instance from a build (create containers for all build images (versions))